result 1143

 During the growing season, add 1 to 2 tablespoons of salts to each gallon of water.

-RELATED: At What Temperature Does Magnesium Ignite
+RELATED: What Does Calcium Magnesium Zinc Do

 Is Epsom Salt Good For All Plants?